DaveOff/tCrap/README.md

 # tCrap

 - No API rate limits.
 No restrictions.
 Extremely fast.
-- "Cursor" support for scraping multiple pages.
+- "Cursor" support for multiple pages.
 - Feel free to replace the DB with any other `io` option you want, such as a database save via `pyodbc`, `sqlite3`, or whatever you want really.